 We run a monthly SUP based harbour clean-up for our members, partnering with Clean Up Bristol Harbour.
 It’s a relaxed event, a chance to catch up whilst helping to clean up our harbour.
 Paddleboards are particularly useful for getting to the awkward spots larger boats and land based clean-ups can’t – for example behind moored up boats and pontoons.

 We love tying in some litter picking to our work with schools and young people.
 Collecting rubbish from the harbour and talking about how long various objects take to break down really brings the challenge of single use plastic to life.
 It’s also great fun, quite competitive and good for your SUP balance too!
-Where we have time we can sort litter into groups for recycling before weighing and logging using the Planet Patrol app – this data forms a national picture which is used to lobby government and big business for more fundamental change and regulation.
+Where we have time we can sort litter into groups for recycling before weighing and logging – this data forms a national picture which is used to lobby government and big business for more fundamental change and regulation.

 ‘Our River’ Zoom Event Series

 During lockdown 2021 we ran a popular series of environmental talks over Zoom.
 We interviewed inspiring people from the local area working to clean up the River Avon.
 Guests included Chloe and Jon from Clean Up Bristol Harbour, Natalie Fee from City to Sea, Johnny Palmer of Warleigh Weir Project, & Simon Hunter of Bristol Avon Rivers Trust.
 We learned a lot about our river (and the importance of good wifi!)

 We regularly rotate our stock to keep it fresh, selling on used equipment.
 We use an electric cargo bike to deliver boards or take them to the post office.
 This helps us cut down on our carbon footprint, cuts congestion in the city and saves us loads of time.
 Our record is three boxed boards in one go!